CPSC481FitFusion/FitFusion/README.md

 Runs the app in the development mode.
 Open http://localhost:3000 to view it in your browser.

-The page will reload when you make changes.
-You may also see any lint errors in the console.

 ## Technologies Used

 FitFusion is a web-based application created using the following technologies: